Adaptive Channel Allocation for Robust Differentiable Architecture Search: Ablation Study

-\textbf{Memory Friendly DARTS (PC-DARTS).} PC-DARTS employs a partial channel strategy, which is comparable to our channel allocation strategy.
-The main difference is that their partial channel strategy works on the super-net to reduce computational overhead with a hyper-parameter $K$ that requires careful calibration, whereas our channel allocation strategy works on the target-net to refill skip connections automatically and achieves operation-wise attention.
+PC-DARTS employs a partial channel strategy, which is comparable to our channel allocation strategy.
+The main difference is that their channel sampling strategy works on multiple candidate operations of each edge in the search stage to reduce the computational overhead with a hyper-parameter $K$ that requires careful calibration, whereas our channel allocation strategy works on one retained operation of each edge in the target-net to stabilize the searched architecture and achieves operation-wise attention.
+Another difference is that the channels are randomly sampled in PC-DARTS, while the channels in the channel allocation strategy are filled based on the channel importance.
+For a fair comparison of channel sampling in PC-DARTS with (w/) and without (w/o) ACA strategy, we remove the strong prior of channel shuffling, and then experiments are repeated with different seeds under the same setting.

-For the comparison of PC-DARTS with (w/) and without (w/o) ACA-DARTS, we choose a weak configuration of $K=2$ to appropriately examine the role of ACA-DARTS.
-Then we run repeated experiments with different seeds under the same setting.
-As shown in Table~\ref{tab:pcdarts-dart}, P-DARTS combines ACA-DARTS (PC-ACA) can marginally improve the performance of P-DARTS, which is $0.17\%$ on average for CIFAR-10 and $0.48\%$ on average for CIFAR-100.
-Moreover, while PC-DARTS is designed to speedup the search for differentiable architectures, PC-ACA can speed it up by $3$ times.
+As shown in Table~\ref{tab:pcdarts-dart}, PC-DARTS combines ACA strategy (ACA-PC-DARTS) can marginally improve the performance of PC-DARTS, which is $0.19\%$ on average for CIFAR-10 and $0.50\%$ on average for CIFAR-100.